 Civic Association of Smallwood, New York, Inc.

-Beach Rules 2022
+Beach Rules 2023

-The Beach Manager is in charge of the beach.
-In the Beach Manager’s absence, an Assistant Beach Manager or a representative designated by the Board of Directors or by the Beach Manager shall assume the helm and shall be afforded, by all who use the beach, the same respect and deference as the Waterfront Manager.
+The Waterfront Manager is in charge all things related to the use of the swim area at the Beach, including watercraft and swimming beyond the safety ropes.
+In the Waterfront Manager’s absence, a Front Gate/Deck Co-administrator or a representative designated by the Board of Directors or by the Waterfront Manager shall assume the helm and shall be afforded, by all who use the beach, the same respect and deference as the Waterfront Manager.

 To maintain the good order, safety and general enjoyment of all on and around the Beach, beachgoers must abide by the following rules:

 1. Parking or standing in front of the beach entrance gate and fire zone is prohibited with the exception of very quick pick-ups or drop-offs.
 All beach patrons must respect the handicap parking spaces and leave them available for only those who possess the certification to use them.